psholtz/MIT-SICP/Section-1.3/README.md

 -----------------------------

 [![](http://farm7.static.flickr.com/6066/6030248343_9455b915bb.jpg)](http://farm7.static.flickr.com/6066/6030248343_9455b915bb.jpg)
+**The Y-Combinator Tattoo**: See the wiki article for more information on Y Combinators.

 In addition to passing procedures as arguments to other procedures, we can also return procedures as returned values from function calls.